It Depends on How Much Time Has Passed

 The law in Oklahoma right now is basically saying that, for legal purposes, for child support purposes, is the father of that child.
 Except through a done adoption which, as I said before, is a different topic and a much longer road to haul.

 So a good attorney should be able to advise you as to what needs to be accomplished for you to get on a child’s birth certificate, what paperwork needs to be filed, and what procedure is best.
-So if you have any questions about this or you ever need a Tulsa Child Custody Attorney for Men or a Tulsa Child Support Attorney For Men please contact dads.law.
+So for help with this or if you have any other questions about what it’s like to be in a custody case, please feel free to contact the Oklahoma father’s rights attorney or the Oklahoma Child Custody Attorney for Men at Dads.Law.